farookphuket/lav8.project/README.md

-1.  for example I have my web root that I can access on the share host to the folder www which allow me to create folder in here now I create new folder call [lav8Sys] and I copy the file and folder from my project folder EXCEPT [public] and [node_mpdule] to the folder [lav8Sys] that I have created
+1.  for example I have my web root that I can access on the share host to the folder www which allow me to create folder in here now I create new folder call "lav8Sys" and I copy the file and folder from my project folder EXCEPT "public" and "node_mpdule" to the folder "lav8Sys" that I have created

-2.  now copy everything inside of [public] folder to my web root(no need public folder) I mean to my [public_html] folder
+2.  now copy everything inside of "public" folder to my web root(no need public folder) I mean to my "public_html" folder

-3.  now edit the file [index.php] change the 2 lines as show below
+3.  now edit the file "index.php" change the 2 lines as show below